-Throughout the year the transition support worker along with the Family Link Worker arrange a series of 'coffee mornings' on a variety of subjects pertaining to this particular stage of life.
+Throughout the year the IPFA along with the Family Link Worker arrange a series of 'coffee mornings' on a variety of subjects pertaining to this particular stage of life.
 There are other forms of contact, emails/phone/dates for 'drop-in' sessions.

-The transition support worker arranges for parents to visit adult provision will assist the inevitable form filling that comes with applying to colleges.
+The IPFA arranges for parents to visit adult provision will assist the inevitable form filling that comes with applying to colleges.

 Once a placement had been agreed we will begin a period of transition.
 This will be bespoke to the individual student and will reflect the level of need required.
 The transition support worker will liaise with the new provider, home and school to provide up-to-date information to facilitate smooth transition.

-The transition support worker will follow-up students for up to a year when they leave Claremont, this provides an opportunity to forge better links with adult providers as well as reassure parents that all is well for their young person.
+The IPFA will follow-up students for up to a year when they leave Claremont, this provides an opportunity to forge better links with adult providers as well as reassure parents that all is well for their young person.